Using photos to maximize your home’s selling price?

 - Put away shoes, backpacks, coats, dog dishes and remove animal enclosures

-- Although not entirely necessary, when convenient or possible, remove family photos or replace with landscape scenes
+- Although not entirely necessary, when convenient or possible, remove family photos or replace with landscape scenes or just remove the family photos not affixed to the wall.

 - Move cars away from the house